 - Always scrape down the sides and bottom of the bowl.

-Removing the Loaf Cake
+Removing the Loaf

-When the loaf cake is done, you serve it from the pan, with the glaze poured over the top OR remove the loaf cake from the pan, serve it on a small platter and pour the glaze over it.
+When the loaf cake is done, you serve it from the pan, with the glaze poured over the top OR remove the loaf cake from the pan, serve it on a small platter, and pour the glaze over it.

-The easiest way to remove the loaf cake is by pulling up on the two sides of the parchment paper.
+The easiest way to remove the loaf cake is by pulling it up on the two sides of the parchment paper.
 This is why we always suggest leaving a small amount at the top to grab for easy removal.

 How can you tell if a cake is done without a toothpick?